Kuarni/triangle-counting-spla-vs-gunrock/README.md

 ## Overview
 This repository implements and compares two GPU-based triangle counting algorithms:
 - **SPLA** – a generalized sparse linear algebra framework for multi-GPU computations.
-- **Gunrock** – a CUDA library for high-performance graph processing on GPUs. (don't implemented now)
+- **Gunrock** – a CUDA library for high-performance graph processing on GPUs.

 The implementations are in C++ (with Python scripts for automation) and are built using CMake.